-This website describes us and our work, presents our research and publications, and sets out our aims and objectives.
+This website will continue to describe our work, and present our research and publications.
 Learn more about us.